CERRO02/Mecenas-Totes/replit.md

-✓ Featured Angela focusing on architecture, objects, scenery, and cultural expression ✓ Added sixth artist: Lucas Dai from Lexington High School ✓ Featured Lucas specializing in colored pencil, graphite, oil paint, and watercolor with focus on humanity and nature ✓ Removed all fake AI-generated artists, keeping only authentic artists Amy Ma, Emma Xu, Alexis Zhang, Kimly Nguyen, Angela Wang, and Lucas Dai
+✓ Featured Angela focusing on architecture, objects, scenery, and cultural expression ✓ Added sixth artist: Lucas Dai from Lexington High School ✓ Featured Lucas specializing in colored pencil, graphite, oil paint, and watercolor with focus on humanity and nature ✓ Added authentic tote bag collection with 7 designs from PDF drafts ✓ Created product catalog linking each tote bag to its artist profile ✓ Updated shop page from placeholder to full product display with featured sections ✓ Added Jeffrey Liu placeholder for 7th design (coming soon) ✓ Removed all fake AI-generated artists, keeping only authentic artists Amy Ma, Emma Xu, Alexis Zhang, Kimly Nguyen, Angela Wang, and Lucas Dai

-→ Website now features authentic artist content alongside demo functionality → Ready for Stripe integration when user is 18+ or has guardian assistance → Company rebranded from CanvasCo to Mecenas Totes across all pages and documentation → Updated to transparent Mecenas Totes logo across website and favicon
+→ Website now features complete authentic artist and product content → Shop page displays real tote bag designs with artist attribution → Ready for Stripe integration when user is 18+ or has guardian assistance → Company rebranded from CanvasCo to Mecenas Totes across all pages and documentation → Updated to transparent Mecenas Totes logo across website and favicon